Looking for support for your finance function? Book a time with an expert.

 • Raise institutional capital

-• Or expect to retain significant earnings for business reinvestment.
+• Or to be able to retain substantial profits for reinvestment.

 When to Choose S Corp Status?

-• Operating a profitable, closely-held business with domestic owners who want to minimize current tax burden through pass-through treatment.
+• Running a profitable, closely held business with local owners who seek to minimize current taxation through pass-through taxation.

 C Corps provide maximum flexibility for future transactions but create current tax inefficiencies for distributed profits.
 S Corps optimize current tax treatment, but may limit future strategic options or require costly conversions before major transactions.